SeraphimSense/angel-sdk/README.md

  * Orientation: no
  * Health Jounal: likely in firmware, no sdk implementation yet
  * Alarm Clock: implemented in firmware and sdk, no interface yet
+ * Lua support: no documentation, likely not implemented in firmware

 Angel Sensor SDK does not seem to be under active development by the company anymore.
 For more info, please refer to [www.angelsensor.com/develop](http://www.angelsensor.com/develop/).